timm/ezr/docs/tutorial.md

 rows    = list[row]
 classes = dict[str,rows] # `str` is the class name
 ```
-### Two Parts to this work
-This work is in two parts.
+Also, this work is in two parts.

 #### Part 1 : Standard Learning